Symbols in Tarot cards

 • The Number 1: Beginnings, creation, independence.
 Found in cards like The Magician and Ace cards, symbolising fresh starts and potential.

-• The Number 3: Growth, harmony, creativity, and completion.
+• The Number 3: Growth, harmony, creativity, creation and completion.
 This number often appears in cards like The Empress and the Three of Cups.

 • The Number 7: Reflection, introspection, challenges, and inner wisdom.
 Seen in cards like The Chariot and Seven of Pentacles.